Awwwnie/Awwwnie/README.md

 I’m a Computer Science undergraduate at Sri Sri University with hands-on experience in machine learning, IoT systems, and application development.

-I enjoy working on problems that require both logic and impact — especially in areas like healthcare, automation, and intelligent systems.
+I enjoy working on problems that require both logic and real-world impact — especially in areas like healthcare, automation, and intelligent systems.

 I’ve worked on a **Smart India Hackathon hardware prototype**, an **AI-powered resume screening system**, and an **offline healthcare application** designed for rural environments.